Connect with a certified trainer for free

 Surgical Treatment

-Surgery is usually considered when your injury causes a widening of the space between the tibia and the fibula, or if you have an associated fracture.
-To restore the stability of the ankle joint, either screws or fiberwire will be used to hold the tibia and fibula in the correct alignment so that the torn ligaments can heal.
+Surgery is usually considered when your tibiofibular ligament injury causes a widening of the space between the tibia and the fibula or if you have an associated fracture.
+To restore the ankle stability, either screws or fiber wire will be used to hold the tibia and fibula in the correct alignment so that the torn ligaments can heal.
 Associated ankle fractures are also fixed during surgery.

 Recovery